Looks like double letter score two days in a row!

 Per the Krispy Kreme website, their mission statement: “to touch and enhance lives through the joy that is Krispy Kreme.”

-Vernon Rudolph bought a raised doughnut receipe, rented a building and started selling doughnuts to grocery stores in 1937.
+Vernon Rudolph bought a raised doughnut recipe, rented a building and started selling doughnuts to grocery stores in 1937.
 As the smell of the doughnuts started getting out to the surrounding neighborhoods, they wanted to buy them.
-So, they built a walk up window so the doughnuts could be sold fresh out of the oven to the local consumer direct.
+So, they built a walk-up window so the doughnuts could be sold fresh out of the oven to the local consumer direct.

 Their vision: “to be the worldwide leader in sharing delicious tastes and creating joyful memories.”

 In 2001, the company went international by opening a store in Toronto, Canada and many other worldwide locations after.